spf13/viper/README.md

 * Firestore
 * NATS

-Viper will read a config string (as JSON, TOML, YAML, HCL or envfile) retrieved from a path in a key/value store.
+Viper will read a config string retrieved from a path in a key/value store.

 Viper supports multiple hosts separated by `;`.
 For example:
 `http://127.0.0.1:4001;http://127.0.0.1:4002`.